-- The exam grade is your course grade, unless it is adjusted down. - Deficient attendance can lower the course grade (or lead to administrative withdrawal or an F). - Expect that cheating, dishonesty, and serious academic misconduct will result in an F. Note that failing to follow final exam instructions in a way that might give a student an advantage-even without intent to gain such an advantage and even if inadvertent-constitutes, in my judgment, serious academic misconduct.
+- The exam grade is your course grade, unless it is adjusted up or down. - Discretionary adjustments: - Can go one step up (e.g., B+ to A-) for class participation.
+In unusual situations, two steps up. - Could possibly be adjusted downward the same way-one or two steps. - Deficient attendance can lower the course grade (or lead to administrative withdrawal or an F). - Expect that cheating, dishonesty, and serious academic misconduct will result in an F. Note that failing to follow final exam instructions in a way that might give a student an advantage-even without intent to gain such an advantage and even if inadvertent-constitutes, in my judgment, serious academic misconduct.